mykelalvis/FT/Traveller/WORKING/Book 1.md

 including units of 1000 troops or individual tactical skill can provide an advantage in spaceships).
-This skill is not to be confused gaining victory or reducing the disaster of with strategy, which deals with the reasons defeat. for the encounter and the intended results of Referee: Because tactical skill is an in- the encounter; strategy is the realm of the tangible, the exact results in battle are left to players, rather than the characters. the referee to implement as necessary or prudent.
+This skill is not to be confused gaining victory or reducing the disaster of with strategy, which deals with the reasons defeat. for the encounter and the intended results of Referee: Because tactical skill is an in-the encounter; strategy is the realm of the tangible, the exact results in battle are left to players, rather than the characters. the referee to implement as necessary or prudent.
 It might influence the type and amount of information available to the character in the miniature figure resolution of a battle which uses hidden movement, or could be applied as a DM in crucial situations.
-Tactical skill should be considered by the referee when the character is applying for em- ployment wh~ch might find such skill useful.
+Tactical skill should be considered by the referee when the character is applying for em-ployment wh~ch might find such skill useful.

 Vehicle: The individual is skilled in the The individual immediately selects one operation, use, and maintenance of a specific vehicle from one of the following groups and type vehicle commonly available in society. gains one level of skill in that specific type.
-The groups available are: ground car, water- craft, winged craft (including helicopters), hovercraft, and grav belt.
+The groups available are: ground car, water-craft, winged craft (including helicopters), hovercraft, and grav belt.
 Individual vehicles within a class may be found in Book 3, beginning on page 20.
 In the case of ground car, winged craft, and watercraft, other similar vehicles may be operated by the individual at skill level minus 1 (the ground car class includes ATV).
 Vehicle skill is used for operation and as a DM against accident, and may also be used for assistance in repairing and maintaining a vehicle.

 Vacc Suit: The individual has been trained Non-breathable atmospheres or hostile